 2. Composition

 The TC-RPPO is comprised of a representative from each RPPO recognized under the Article IX of the IPPC.
+Criteria for recognition of RPPOs were drafted and approved by xxx and adopted by xxxxx.

 3. Functions

 The functions of the TC-RPPO include, but are not limited to: